 Lowe’s carries out our commitment to environmental sustainability through partnerships with leading nonprofits that improve the health, economy and beauty of the places we serve.

-The impact was seen from coast to coast and included:
+In 2013, the impact was seen from coast to coast and included:

 - 102,248 pounds of litter collected

 - 205 acres of parks and public land cleaned

 - 39 miles of shoreline, 27 miles of roads and 10 acres of wetlands cleaned

 - 174 beautification and community greening projects completed

 Lowe’s also provides support as a national sponsor of Keep America Beautiful’s flagship program, the Great American Cleanup, which takes place in 20,000 communities from coast to coast.

 “The power of the partnership between Lowe’s and Keep America Beautiful can be seen in the work accomplished by our affiliates and the Lowe’s Heroes employee volunteers who have spent countless hours to make a difference through our Great American Cleanup and targeted community initiatives,” said Jennifer Jehn, president and CEO of Keep America Beautiful.
 “Keep America Beautiful is thrilled to work with Lowe’s to continue transforming public spaces into beautiful places for a third year.”

 In 2013, Lowe’s Heroes volunteered their time and Lowe's contributed a $5,000 grant to help Keep Truckee Meadows Beautiful clean up a local roadway and park in northern Nevada.

 Keep Beaufort County Beautiful and 30 Lowe’s Heroes teamed up to rehabilitate a historic home in Beaufort, S.C.